 Vi Pham: Undergraduate Student, Department of Microbiology, UMass Amherst.
 Now Intern at Holobiome.

 Tim Mehrmann: Undergraduate Student, Department of Biochemistry & Molecular Biology, UMass Amherst.
 Now IRTA fellow at NIAID.

 Shelene Mitchell: NIH PREP Scholar, UMass Amherst.
 Now in the Biomedical Science Ph.D program at UCONN Health.

 Arielle Gray: Undergraduate Student, UMass Amherst.
 Now a Mental Health Technician.

 Ashley Cadorette: Undergraduate Student, Department of Biochemistry & Molecular Biology, UMass Amherst.
 Now in PA school.

 Danielle Hoffman: Undergraduate Student, Department of Microbiology, UMass Amherst.
 Now a Clinical Research Coordinator in the Center for Genomic Medicine at Mass General Hospital

 Angelina Cicerchia: Undergraduate Student, Department of Microbiology, UMass Amherst.
 Now in Medical School.

 Isiaha Price: Undergraduate student, Amherst College.
 Now in the NIH PREP program at the Johns Hopkins School of Medicine.
 Now PhD student at Harvard Medical School (Systems, Synthetic, and Quantitative Biology program)

 Carlos Reyes-Sepúlveda: NIH PREP Student, UMass Amherst.
-Joining the graduate program of Immunology, Microbiology and Virology at University of Rochester
+Now in the graduate program of Immunology, Microbiology and Virology at University of Rochester

 Aman Srivastav: Undergraduate Student, Department of Biology, UMass Amherst.
 Now a student at TCU School of Medicine in Fort Worth, Texas